rajaraodv/salesforce-react-native-tutorial/mobile-sdk-react-native-setup-developer-environment.md

 layout: module
 ---
 # 1. Setup Developer Environment
 In this unit, you set up a developer environment to build React Native app using <a href="https://github.com/forcedotcom/SalesforceMobileSDK-iOS">Salesforce Mobile SDK</a>.
-You'll install quiet a lot of tools but that's just one time setup and after that, you'll be able to do all the fun stuff React Native has to offer.
+You'll install quiet a lot of tools but the good news is that it's just one time setup.
+And after that, you'll be able to build complex Native apps using mainly React and JavaScript knowledge.

 ## Step 1: Install Xcode